 Recursive scp without following symbolic links.
 TL;DR: when using recursive scp, symbolic links aren’t preserved and are copied as if they are normal directories.
 So you have to look for another solution to recursively transfer symlinks over ssh.
 Here is one: Tar over ssh!

 In this article I’ll show you how to install Varnish Cache on CentOS, version 6.7 in this case.
 Varnish is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
-Because Varnish Cache is really, really fast, web applications like WordPress, Drupal and Joomla can […]
+Because Varnish Cache is really, […]

 How to install Elasticsearch on CentOS 6.7.
 Elasticsearch is a highly scalable open-source full-text search and analytics engine.
 It allows you to store, search, and analyze big volumes of data quickly and in near real time.
 In this article we’ll go over the steps to install Elasticsearch on CentOS 6.7.